seqan/seqan/manual/source/Tutorial/HowTo/UseCases/SimpleRnaSeq.rst

 Knowing the sequence and abundance of mRNA allows to determine the (differential) expression of genes, to detect alternative splicing variants, or to annotate yet unknown genes.

 In the following tutorial you will develop a simple gene quantification tool.
-It will load a file containing gene annotations and a file with RNA-Seq read alignments, computes abundances, and outputs RPKM values for each expressed gene.
+It will load a file containing gene annotations and a file with RNA-Seq read alignments, compute abundances, and output RPKM values for each expressed gene.

 Albeit its simplicity, this example can be seen as a starting point for more complex applications, e.g. to extend the tool from quantification of genes to the quantification of (alternatively spliced) isoforms, or to de-novo detect yet unannotated isoforms/genes.